 One big take-away from Darnal's message is that the Unted States Constitution stops at the border.
 Except for the IRS.
 You still have to pay income tax and Social Security tax wherever you are and for how long.
 The United States is the only country in the world with this draconian law.

 UNITED STATES CUSTOMS

-There is a difference in the treatment given to Americans by United States and by European customs agents.
+Notwithstanding all that Darnal presented, my experience is that there is a difference in the treatment given to Americans by United States and by European customs agents.
 Americans are presumed to be tourists over there, and tourists are usually given a hearty welcome.
 Border inspections are rare and not especially thorough.

 Coming home though, be prepared for more.
 Returning to the United States will probably be the most traumatic experience in your travels, thanks to Uncle Sam's Customs Service and so-called Homeland Security organization.
 These folks are very curious, and non-compromising.

 To ease the shock of re-entry the Customs Service has produced several guides for international travelers.
 The page America's Gateway has links to further information and publications detailing many of the laws and regulations enforced at our borders.
 It looks like a committee of lawyers wrote that stuff, so good luck.
 Unfortunately the handy PDF file titled "Know Before You Go: Regulations for International Travel by U.S. Residents" appears to have been discontinued.
 You will have to search through a number of on-line pages to find whatever interests you.
 Also, the Federal Government changes their web site so often that it is not convenient to find anything.
 Have patience and perseverance.
 Vote the rascals out.
 Get new rascals.

 It would be nice if the State Department would print the old "Know Before You Go" pamphlet and send a copy every time they mailed out a passport.